MSHSL Section 5 Debate Tournament

 Todd.mensink@gmail.com

 I do believe that the resolution is important, and should be interpreted precisely and with reasonable assumptions about drafters intent.
 Unless you tell me to do otherwise, In making a decision, I start with the resolution, then move to the value, then the criterion, then the contentions.
-In most rounds that I hear, the value is basically ignored, but I am happy to listen to debate on the value.
-In my view, Morality and justice as they are typically presented are not values, at least not ones worth debating.
-They are broad conceptions that have no meaning unless informed by actual values upon which there can be clash (freedom, responsibility, equality, human life, etc.).
-Every villain thinks s/he is moral and just, and is when viewed through the values that inform them.
-The question is, are the values that inform one persons conception of morality more or less valid than those that inform another person’s.
+In most rounds that I hear, the value is basically ignored, but I am happy to listen to debate on clashing values - (freedom, responsibility, equality, human life, etc.).

 So, when deciding a round, unless you explicitly request that I decide the round in a different way, and either get your opponent to agree or out-debate your opponent on why your judging criteria should be used, I will use what is said in the round to determine: first, what should be valued (generally based on how it links directly into the resolution), second, what criterion should be used to determine if the value is upheld, and finally, which debater best upholds the criterion.